-Decision Making was new for 2017.
-It was piloted as an unscored section in 2016, designed to replace Decision Analysis.
+UCAT Decision Making (previously UKCAT Decision Making) was piloted as an unscored section in 2016, designed to replace Decision Analysis.
 From 2017, Decision Making will be scored.

 As a doctor, you will often need to make difficult decisions in complex situations – and this requires excellent problem-solving skills.
-Decision Making is therefore designed to assess your ability to apply reasoning and logical to a problem, and your ability to evaluate different arguments.
+Decision Making is therefore designed to assess your ability to apply reasoning and logic to a problem, and your ability to evaluate different arguments.